Aditya-Chowdhry/Aditya-Chowdhry.github.io/_posts/2016-01-11-1-hack-per-month.markdown

 externalLink: false
 ---

-This is a list of hacks to improve productivity and coding skills.
+This is a list of my hacks to improve productivity and coding skills.
 Code everyday and make something useful.

 ## January
 File Organizer  - No more messy folders!